christiancadieux/kubernetes-throttle/README.md

 Runs on each node and returns data from the pseudo-files in /sys/fs/cgroup/cpu,cpuacct/kubepods/.

 This service runs as a Kubernets daemonset on each node to extract cpu activity and throttling.
+See /Kubernetes for the daemonset spec.

 Generate throttling percentage graph using Prometheus: